 Desert and Coast

-Many people are surprised to learn that Lima, Peru’s capital city and home to the country’s main international airport, is the second largest desert city in the world.
+Many people are surprised to learn that Lima, Peru’s capital city and home to the country’s main international airport, is the second-largest desert city in the world.
 The only one larger is Cairo, Egypt.
-In fact, Peru has plenty of desert, all of it following the Pacific coastline.
+In fact, Peru has plenty of deserts, all of it following the Pacific coastline.

 Additionally, the hundreds of miles of coastline provide Peru with wonderful fishing grounds.
 The Humboldt Current pulls cold water from the ocean floor up toward the surface, bringing lots of fish with it, making the fishing industry very lucrative in Peru.
 All the beaches and ocean waters also keep many surfers happy, as Peru is one of the best places for cold water surfing.

 Mountains and Highlands

 The middle of Peru is filled with soaring mountain peaks and remarkable highland environments.
 Near Huaraz, you’ll find Huascaran.
 At 6,768 meters high this is Peru’s tallest mountain and the world’s highest tropical peak.
 Weather changes quickly in the Andes, so you should always be prepared and familiar with the patterns of weather in Peru.
 Remember that seasons in the Southern Hemisphere are opposite of those in the Northern Hemisphere and that the sun tends to be much stronger.